haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uicollection_concept.md

 ## Commonly used `uiCollection` properties

-* `elems` is the observable property that contains the collection of child UI components.
+* `elems` is the observable property that contains the collection of child UI 组件.

   Example: